-- A. New recreational vehicle parks shall comply with the standards for the R-4 manufactured housing communities and meet the following requirements: - 1.
-Legal septic hook ups and adequate size septic tanks, as determined by the health department, shall be provided for each recreational vehicle parking site.
-Where a site is used as a permanent residency, the drain field shall be approved by the health department for permanent use. - 2.
-Electrical and water hook ups shall be provided for each recreational vehicle site. - 3.
-Paved or gravel drive ways shall be provided and maintained to each recreational vehicle site. - 4.
-A 20-foot wide landscaped buffer shall be provided and maintained along each public right-of-way and along the exterior border of the subject property. - 5.
-Where steps or decks are installed to a recreational vehicle, it shall comply with applicable minimum standard codes for the construction of steps and decks at single family houses. - 6.
-The park and individual sites within it shall be maintained in a clean condition free of trash and debris.
+A. New recreational vehicle parks shall meet the following requirements:

-7. The property shall comply with applicable accessories, sheds and storage.
+- 1) Legal septic hook ups and adequate size septic tanks, as determined by the health department, shall be provided for each recreational vehicle parking site.
+Where a site is used as a permanent residency, the drain field shall be approved by the health department for permanent use. - 2) Electrical and water hook ups shall be provided for each recreational vehicle site. - 3) Paved or gravel drive ways shall be provided and maintained to each recreational vehicle site.

-- 8. The park shall be a minimum of 25 acres. - 9.
-Park owner / operators shall maintain a current list of all individuals renting space at the park, with their contact information, and their dates of rental.
-This list shall be made available to County staff on request. - 10.
-For each space rented, the owner / operator shall pay a fee to the County in the amount set by the Board of Commissioners from time to time by ordinance or resolution. - B. Existing recreational vehicle parks to come into compliance.
+- 4) A 20-foot wide landscaped buffer shall be provided and maintained along each public right-of-way and along the exterior border of the subject property. - 5) Where steps or decks are installed to a recreational vehicle, it shall comply with applicable minimum standard codes for the construction of steps and decks at single family houses. - 6) The park and individual sites within it shall be maintained in a clean condition free of trash and debris. - 7) The property shall comply with applicable accessories, sheds and storage. - 8) The park shall be a minimum of 25-acres. - B. Existing recreational vehicle parks to come into compliance.
 The County has a number of recreational vehicle parks that do not comply with the requirements above.
-All existing recreational vehicle parks shall come into compliance with requirements 1 through 10 above within six months of the adoption of this ordinance, except where compliance is not reasonably feasible.
+All existing recreational vehicle parks shall come into compliance with the requirements above within six months of the adoption of this ordinance, except where compliance is not reasonable feasible.
 Park owners may seek a variance of the particular requirements of the ordinance where a particular requirement is an undue hardship.
 Existing parks that do not come into compliance with the requirements above within this six-month period shall be considered illegal non-conforming uses, and shall be required to discontinue operation.